 A lot of common household appliances release carbon monoxide

-Carbon monoxide is a colorless, odorless gas that can build to harmful levels in your home when fuel-burning devices are not properly vented, operated or maintained.
+Carbon monoxide is a colorless, odorless gas that can build to dangerous levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
 Inhaling CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s crucial to have your home inspected for carbon monoxide regularly to help ensure safe air quality.